-Huntington Homes was founded in 1987 by brothers Rob & Sheldon Swan to pursue their long-time passion for homebuilding.
+Huntington Homes was founded in the late ’80s by brothers Rob & Sheldon Swan to pursue their long-time passion for homebuilding.

 Atypically, the brothers came from the corporate world, rather than following the traditional construction path.
 Both were well versed in customer driven companies.
 The brothers were convinced that in an industry, which lacked controls and consistency, and where clients had low expectations, that by relying on a meticulous approach to planning, rigid quality standards, strict cost controls, and computerized systems, they could deliver an outstanding product.

 The brothers talk a lot about “the Client” as they describe their business, because their approach is customer-driven.
 “It’s important that the client has the opportunity to be creative,” says Swan.
 “We want to make building a new home the most pleasurable, rewarding process it can be.”
 The extension of this became the company’s ongoing development of its highly detailed signature building plans, and full-time in-house design team.
 Huntington views the plan as an exact representation of the home to be constructed, not as a rough guide as is common in the industry.

 Huntington Homes, working alongside its consulting engineers, constantly analyzes, evaluates, and revises its specifications.
 This process was instrumental in the company becoming the first homebuilder in the country to standardize on such important structural elements as foundation pilings, engineered floor systems, steel beams, and structural basement floors, as well as a profusion of other major and minor improvements.